 Now that we’ve pinpointed what dandruff is, Step Two is getting rid of the stuff.
 Thankfully, in most cases, dandruff can be taken care of by specially formulated over-the-counter shampoos which contain antifungal agents like zinc pyrithione, which can control or even eliminate the malassezia yeast.

-If antifungals don’t work, however, another avenue to try is a shampoo with tar, salicylic acid or selenium sulfide, a combination of the three — or, if you’re into the au naturel lifestyle, tea tree oil — in it in order to reduce the amount of skin that your scalp sheds.
+If antifungals don’t work, however, another avenue to try is a shampoo with tar, salicylic acid or selenium sulfide, or a combination of the three — or, if you’re into the au naturel lifestyle, tea tree oil — in it in order to reduce the amount of skin that your scalp sheds.

 Unfortunately, over-the-counter options don’t always get the job done, and when that happens, it means it’s time to break out the big guns.
 And when I say big guns, I’m referring, of course, to a trip to see the dermatologist.
 Because when you’ve tried getting rid of sulfates and you’ve tried antifungals and tar and your shoulders still look like the back bowls of Vail, there’s only one thing left to do: Consult a medical professional.